 7 Surprising Things about Jonah Hauer-King

-Find out 7 essential facts about Jonah Hauer-King, coming to MASTERPIECE in two new roles in 2020, and to The Little Mermaid as a live-action Prince Eric!
+Find out 7 essential facts about Jonah Hauer-King, starring on MASTERPIECE in World on Fire, and coming to The Little Mermaid as a live-action Prince Eric!
 From The Little Mermaid to World on Fire, Maya Hawke to music and singing, get the lowdown on this MASTERPIECE regular, and future-blockbuster newcomer!

 He Stars in World on Fire, a New Series Coming to MASTERPIECE

 In World on Fire, the WWII series coming to MASTERPIECE on April 5, 2020, Jonah Hauer-King plays Harry Chase, a young British translator with a flair for languages, deceit and heartbreak, stationed in Warsaw during the lead-up to the War.
 Hauer-King described his personal connection to the war’s history, saying “I’ve always felt quite connected to the Second World War because my grandparents are Polish Jews who fled in the ’30s to America, which is where my mum grew up.
 War is so unsettling and there’s so much upheaval.
 Because of that I’ve always been really fascinated in how war affects one’s identity.”

 Hauer-King joins Sean Bean, Helen Hunt, Lesley Manville, and more in World on Fire.
 Watch the trailer, and don’t miss the April 5, 2020 premiere!